rtCamp/ps-analysis-tool-wiki/Related-Website-Sets.md

 <img width="742" alt="Generate Resources" src="images/site-boundaries/rws/psat_v0.11.0_related_website_sets_json_generated_2024_09_03.png">

 PSAT generates your JSON resources and displays them for your review.
 It also provides guidance on submitting your RWS request.
+Review the generated JSON carefully, and then follow the provided instructions to submit your RWS request.

 <img width="742" alt="Generate Resources" src="images/site-boundaries/rws/psat_v0.11.0_related_website_sets_exported_json_2024_09_03.png">